Volunteer at LoveWay

 Internships & Community Service

-LoveWay offers internships to surrounding colleges.
-Initially, you will need to call the office to set up a meeting with the Volunteer Coordinator to discuss availability of hours, opportunities, duties, and get a tour of the facility.
-We will work with you to provide the number of hours and experiences you will you need.
+LoveWay offers internships to college students.
+You initially need to call the office to set up a meeting with the Volunteer Coordinator to discuss availability of hours, opportunities, duties, and get a tour of the facility.
+We will work with you to provide the number of hours and experiences you will you need and find useful.